Pressure Converter

 Common Questions About Pressure Conversion

-- Why do my tire pressure readings differ from the converter?
-Tire gauges show gauge pressure (above atmospheric), not absolute pressure.
-Pressure also varies with temperature - a tire inflated to 30 PSI on a cold morning might read 33 PSI after highway driving.
-Always check tires when cold for consistent readings.
+- Why can tire pressure readings differ from a conversion?
+Tire gauges show gauge pressure, not absolute pressure.
+Pressure also varies with temperature.
+A tire inflated to 30 PSI on a cold morning may read higher after highway driving.
+Check tires when cold for consistent readings.

 - What's the difference between bar and atm?
 Almost nothing.
 One bar equals 0.987 atm.
 Close enough for quick math; use exact factors when precision matters.